-If you are not up to the long walks, Boulder Creek is a nice little wet season walk where you may find banded fruit doves and spangled drongos.
+If you are not up to the long walks, Boulder Creek is a nice wet season walk where you may find banded fruit doves and spangled drongos.

-Take a refreshing dip in the small rock pools in the gorge.
 Plum Tree Creek near the start of this walk is just a sandy creek bed during the dry season.
 It is named after mindu, the billygoat plum.
 Birn-birndok (striated pardalotes) and wirrirtwirrirt (rainbow bee-eaters) nest in the banks of this creek.

-2 kms return | 45 minutes Moderate walk on a marked track
+2 kms return | 45 minutes Moderate walk on marked track

-A park pass is required to enter Kakadu National Park.
-Save time on your holiday and purchase your Kakadu park pass online before you leave home.
+A park pass is required to enter Kakadu.
+Save time on your holiday and purchase your park pass online before leaving home.